concord-consortium/lara/README.md

 Some details about the relative authorization privileges of the author, admin and anonymous roles can be found by looking at the Ability class at `app/models/ability.rb`.

 ## Running RSpec tests
-While developing, you might wish to run continuous integration tests inside a Docker container.
+While developing, you might wish to run integration tests inside a Docker container.

 Run `docker-compose up`  followed by
-`docker-compose exec app docker/dev/run-ci.sh` from your local machine.
+`docker-compose exec app docker/dev/run-ci.sh` from your local machine for a continuous test run.

+or

+Run `docker-compose up`  followed by
+`docker-compose exec app docker/dev/run-spec.sh` from your local machine for single test run.

+## Adding code coverage reports
+If you set the `COVERAGE_REPORT` environment variable to a non-falsy value a html code coverage report will be generated in the (git ignored) `coverage` directory.

+To use this under Docker run `docker-compose up` followed by either

+- `docker-compose exec -e COVERAGE_REPORT=true app docker/dev/run-ci.sh`
+- `docker-compose exec -e COVERAGE_REPORT=true app docker/dev/run-spec.sh`

 ### Older non-docker instructions: